SaptakGit/interview_prep/NODE/100 Questions.md

 		This method doesn’t generate a new V8 instance, and only a single copy of the node module is active on the processor.

-39. What is the buffer class in Node.js?

-		Buffer class stores raw data similar to an array of integers but corresponds to a raw memory allocation outside the V8 heap.
-Buffer class is used because pure JavaScript is not compatible with binary data

-40. What is piping in Node.js?

-		Piping is a mechanism used to connect the output of one stream to another stream.
-It is normally used to retrieve data from one stream and pass output to another stream

 41. What are some of the flags used in the read/write operations in files? flags